 By all means, I am not advocating you work yourself to death for your solo trip.
 Yet, do you have some extra time on your hands?
 Do you find you have an extra night or two that could be used to make some extra cash instead of sitting on the couch?

 I have definitely picked up extra part-time gigs for my past travel funds.
-If the travel is a priority for you, like it is me, then take that available waitressing, barista or bartender job!
+If the travel is a priority for you, like it is me, then take that available waitressing, barista or bartender job.
 Drive an Uber or pick up an online graphic or virtual assistant contract job.
+There are a plethora of side gigs to choose from.

 4 – Get Rid of Your Junk